- 1/2 cup water

 - 1 beef flank steak (1-1/2 pounds)

 - 1. In a small bowl, whisk the water, vinegar, oil, tomato paste, 1 teaspoon garlic salt, 1/2 teaspoon thyme and 1/4 teaspoon pepper; add bay leaf.
-Pour into a large resealable plastic bag.
+Pour into a shallow dish.

-- 2. Score the surface of the steak, making diamond shapes 1/4 in. deep; add to marinade.
-Seal bag and turn to coat; refrigerate for 3 hours or overnight, turning occasionally.
+- 2. Score the surface of the steak, making diamond shapes 1/4 in. deep; add to marinade and turn to coat; cover and refrigerate for 3 hours or overnight, turning occasionally.

 - 3. Drain and discard marinade.
 Pat steak dry with paper towels.
 Combine the remaining garlic salt, thyme and pepper; rub over both sides of steak.

-- 4. Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium-hot heat or broil 4 in. from the grill for 6-8 minutes on each side or until a meat thermometer reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+- 4. On a lightly oiled grill rack, grill steak, covered, over medium-hot heat or broil 4 in. from the grill for 6-8 minutes on each side or until the meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 5 minutes.
 Thinly slice across the grain.
-Yield: 6 servings.